eradiate/eradiate/docs/rst/getting_started/update.rst

    git submodule update --init --recursive

-.. dropdown:: *Aliasing the update command for convenience*
+.. dropdown:: Aliasing the update command for convenience
+   :color: light
+   :icon: info

    The following command installs a git alias named ``pullall`` that automates these two steps.